alexbassy/react-dom-confetti/README.md

 - `startVelocity` - Initial velocity of the particles, defaults to 45.
 - `elementCount` - Number of particle elements, default to 50.
 - `decay` - Decrease in velocity per frame, defaults to 0.9
+- `colors` - An array of colours to use for the confetti pieces.

 License MIT, copyright [Daniel Lundin](https://www.twitter.com/daniel-lundin) 2017